-Once you've installed ArcGIS Maps for Adobe Creative Cloud, you need to sign in with an authorization code or licensed account to use the extension.
-There are three sign-in options:
+Once you've installed ArcGIS Maps for Adobe Creative Cloud, you must sign in with a licensed account to use the extension.

 To sign in to Maps for Adobe Creative Cloud, complete the following steps: